This page may contain elements which are considered Not Safe For Work.

 The petition gathered hundreds of signatures and attracted support in more than 25 countries around the world and grabbed the attention of newspapers and online media.
 Two months after its launch, Governor Pedro Pierluisi declared a State of Emergency for Gender Violence in Puerto Rico.
 The executive order prioritizes gender issues in all government agencies, calling for the implementation of comprehensive sexual education with gender perspective, a deep change in the police and judicial system to serve victims with dignity and allocates money from the national budget to address gender violence.

 This NSFW professional campaign titled 'The Bloody Data' was published in Puerto Rico in November, 2020.
 It was created for the brand: Amnesty International, by ad agency: Arteaga & Arteaga.
-This Integrated medium campaign is related to the Public Interest, NGO industry and contains 2 media assets.
-It was submitted over 1 year ago.
+This Integrated medium campaign is related to the Public Interest industry and contains 2 media assets.
+It was submitted almost 3 years ago.

 Advertising Agency: Arteaga & Arteaga, San Juan, Puerto Rico